 What’s a good bitrate?

-While bit depth is important, what most people are familiar with in terms of bad-sounding audio is either limited bitrate, or aggressive audio compression.
+While bit depth is important, what most people are familiar with in terms of bad-sounding audio is either limited bitrate, or aggressive audio data compression.
 Ever listen to music on YouTube, then immediately notice the difference when switching to an iTunes track or high-quality streaming service?
-You’re hearing a difference in compression quality.
+You’re hearing a difference in data compression quality.

 320kbps is perfectly fine for most applications... and truth be told most people can't tell the difference.

 So how much is enough?
 I usually tell people the 320kbps rate is perfectly fine for most applications (assuming you’re listening to 16-bit files).
 Hell, it’s what Amazon uses for its store, and truth be told most people can’t tell the difference.
 Some of you out there like FLAC files—and that’s fine for archival purposes—but for mobile listening?
 Just use a 320kbps MP3 or Opus file; audio compression has improved leaps and bounds in the last 20 years, and newer compression standards are able to do a lot more with a lot less than they used to.
 A low bitrate isn’t an immediate giveaway that your audio will be bad, but it’s not an encouraging sign.

 If you’ve got space to spare, maybe you don’t care as much how big our files are—but smartphones generally don’t all come with 128GB standard… yet.
-But if you can’t tell the difference between a 320kbps MP3 and a 1400+kbps FLAC, why would you burn 45MB of space when you could get away with 15?
+But if you can’t tell the difference between a 320kbps MP3 and a 1400+kbps FLAC, why would you fill 45MB of space when you could get away with 15MB?